Finjan, Inc. v. Secure Computing Corp.: Method claims

 In addition to the system and storage medium claims, Finjan also asserted method claims from each of the three patents in suit.
 Based on the standard established in previous case Lucent Technologies v.
 Gateway, Inc., a person must have practiced all steps of the claimed method to infringe a method claim."

-In this case, the only two pieces of performance evidence Finjan had was that an Webwasher AG's engineer testified a debug file showing an depiction of proactive scanning and that same debug file showed performance of the claimed steps.
+In this case, the only two pieces of performance evidence Finjan had was that an Webwasher AG's engineer testified a debug file showing a depiction of proactive scanning and that same debug file showed performance of the claimed steps.
 Based on a single debug file, Finjan showed at most that Webwasher AG performed proactive scanning on one occasion during testing.
 Since Finjan could not show that all steps of the claimed methods of their asserted patents were practiced in the United States, the court reversed the previous opinion from the district court and ruled that Secure Computing was not liable for patent infringement on Finjan's method claims in these three asserted patents.